Canopus: Iran (Persia)

+Like the tall cypress under the Canopus of Yemen.

+Ferdowsi uses Canopus as a metaphor for beauty, linking it to Yemen, where the star is bright and visible throughout the year.

+The star's name also appears in Persian literary works, such as Anvār-i Suhaylī (انوار سهیلی) ("Lights of Canopus"), a 15th-century Persian adaptation of Kalīla wa-Dimna (کلیله و دمنه) (itself an earlier Persian translation of the ancient Indian Panchatantra).These works highlight the cultural significance of Canopus in Persian literature.

 China

 Canopus was described as Shou Xing, the Star of Longevity, in the Shiji (Records of the Grand Historian) completed in 94 BC by Chinese historian Sima Qian.
 Drawing on sources from the Warring States period, he noted it to be the southern counterpart of Sirius, and wrote of a sanctuary dedicated to it established by Emperor Qin Shi Huang between 221 and 210 BC.
 During the Han dynasty, the star was auspicious, its appearance in the southern sky heralding peace and absence war.
 From the imperial capital Chang'an, the star made a low transit across the southern sky, indicating true south to observers, and was often obscured by clouds.
 During this time it was also equated with Old Man of the South Pole (in 南极老人 (Nanji Lǎorén)) Under this name, Canopus appears (albeit misplaced northwards) on the medieval Chinese manuscript the Dunhuang Star Chart, although it cannot be seen from the Chinese capital of Chang'an.
 The Chinese astronomer Yi Xing had journeyed south to chart Canopus and other far southern stars in 724 AD.
-Its personification as the Old Man Star was popularised in the Tang Dynasty, where it appeared often in poetry and memorials.
-Later still, during the Ming Dynasty, the star was established as one of the Three Stars (Fu Lo Shou), appearing frequently in art and literature of the time.
+Its personification as the Old Man Star was popularised in the Tang dynasty, where it appeared often in poetry and memorials.
+Later still, during the Ming dynasty, the star was established as one of the Three Stars (Fu Lo Shou), appearing frequently in art and literature of the time.
 This symbolism spread into neighbouring cultures in Asia.

 In Japan, Canopus is known as Mera-boshi and Roujin-sei (the old man star), and in Mongolia, it was personified as the White Old Man.
 Although the link was known in Tibet, with names such as Genpo karpo (Rgan po dkar po) or Genkar (Rgan dkar) "White Old Man", the symbolism was not popular.
 Instead, Canopus was more commonly named Karma Rishi སྐར་མ་རི་ཥི།, derived from Indian mythology.
 Tibetans celebrated the star's heliacal rising with ritual bathing and associated it with morning dew.